davidojeabulu/caldera-cacao-importer/README.md

 * Then, set the desired fact values for the adversary.
 * If necessary, do the same with rules and relationships.

 The profile is now ready for use within an operation.
+Note that manual commands must be completed by the user manually.